dvln/out/README.md

 ### Set log file output to a specific file to be at the Debug level

-In this case we'll use another API to set up the logfile io.Writer to a specific file:
+In this case we'll use another API to set up the log file io.Writer to a specific file:

 ```go